Bruno-Vdr/vssg/Doc/Pushing.md

 - Create the push HTML page
 - Copy images (if any) into picture directory

-Pushing (vssg push file.txt) several times, will leads to the same push posted multiples times.
+Pushing (vssg push file.txt) several times, will lead to the same push posted multiples times.
 That's why the modify command exists.
 It patches an existing push.

 You can remove a push using the command **remove**.